kol-93/expat-stream/README.md

 </h1>

 ## What is Expat-Stream?
-Expat-Stream is a JavaScript/TypeScript stream-like xml processing library for NodeJS based on node-expat.
+Expat-Stream is a JavaScript/TypeScript stream-like xml processing library for [Node.js](https://nodejs.org) based on [node-expat](https://www.npmjs.com/package/node-expat).

 ## Installation
 `expat-stream` is available on [npm](https://npmjs.org).
 To install it type